Alexa Chung on How to Break Into Fashion

 In September, the British designer sat down for a cover shoot and interview.
 Here’s what she told us about breaking into the fashion world.

-It’s all about the right timing: Before she launched her eponymous brand this year, Chung had racked up an impressive roster of design gigs as a collaborator with brands including AG Jeans, Mulberry, Longchamp, Marks & Spencer, Ugg, Maje, Madewell, Eyeko and Nails Inc.“I realized I couldn’t just pop around anymore,” Chung said of her lucrative collaborative flings.
+It’s all about the right timing: Before she launched her eponymous brand this year, Chung had racked up an impressive roster of design gigs as a collaborator with brands including AG Jeans, Longchamp, Marks & Spencer, Ugg, Maje, Madewell, Eyeko and Nails Inc.“I realized I couldn’t just pop around anymore,” Chung said of her lucrative collaborative flings.
 “As much as it was educational and a great experience to do so many, I felt that if I was still being asked that often, maybe there was something there of substance that I could build on and create my own thing.
 This was something I’ve wanted to do since I was 18.”

 Partnering with the right people is critical: Chung, 33, got investment early on.
 And she brought on Edwin Bodson (formerly of Haider Ackermann and Ann Demeulemeester) as her managing director, business strategist and operational expert.
 Or, as she refers to him, “Dad.
 He tells me what to do, and I often listen.”